learnrelay/learnrelay/content/connections/what-is-a-connection.md

 # What is a Connection?

 The terminology of Relay can be quite overwhelming in the beginning.
-Relay introduces a handful of new concepts on top of GraphQL, mainly in order to manage relationships between models or indivual data items.
+Relay introduces a handful of new concepts on top of GraphQL, mainly in order to manage relationships between models or individual data items.

 ## Connections